-LS 578 Pub Libs Rural Am Introduction to the public library in the United States, with special concern for the small rural library.
-Particul with special concern for the small rural library.
+LS 578 Pub Libs Rural Am

+Introduction to the public library in the United States, with special concern for the small rural library.
 Particular emphasis on the problems and limitations of such libraries and approaches for overcoming them.

-LS 579 Issues In Urban Librarianship A survey of issues facing all types of libraries
+LS 579 Issues In Urban Librarianship

 A survey of issues facing all types of libraries located in urban settings.
-School, public, and academic libraries will be discussed in the context of how the urban environment presents special challenges in designing, implementing, and managing library services.
-Prerequisite: LS 504.
+School, public, and academic libraries will be discussed in the context of how the urban environment presents special challenges in